na-na-hi/renget/archive/vp-plays.md

 ##Reborn Multi-LP
 !!! note Status: Completed
     It's a reborn LP, except we had like a shit ton of tripfags playing all at once with monotype/dualtype restrictions and fighting eachother after agreed upon points of progression.
 Or at least we used to have those fights, before we learnt the hard way that Reborn's online servers are fucking garbage.
-    Likely the only multi-LP that wasn't known for filler content or major incidents.
+    Pretty much the only multi-LP that wasn't known for filler content or major incidents.
 Probably started the downfall of the general due to the obvious problems associated with multiple people tripfagging at once.

 https://arch.b4k.co/vp/thread/54277492/ 1 reliable public transportation
 https://arch.b4k.co/vp/thread/54282361/ 2 100% reliable online play system